Changi International Airport

 Closing Thoughts

 Our approach to exploring Changi International Airport was to arrive several hours earlier than our departing flight.
-This was easy to do as our departing trip was at 10:30 pm.
-We arrived, stored our luggage in the terminal we were departing from then went straight to the Jewel.
+This was easy to do because our departure was at 10:30 pm.
+We arrived, stored our luggage in the terminal we were departing from, and then went straight to the Jewel.

 This airport is impressive.
 It’s not only a marvel to view, but it’s immaculate and organized.
-For example, getting through security took a total of ten minutes.
+For example, getting through security took 10 minutes.
 Where we live in Orlando, an hour is considered decent (SMH).

 You could spend hours upon hours exploring it all, but realistically, the main attractions are the shopping and the waterfall inside the Jewel.